stefenphelps/stefenphelps.com/src/pages/blog/hubspot-blog-search.md

 ---
-title: "How to Build a HubSpot Blog Search"
+title: 'How to Build a HubSpot Blog Search'
+description: "Have you ever wished your HubSpot blog had a search feature that didn't take you off your website — _looking at you, google search module_ ? — and that it would search only for blog posts?
+Here is how I recently accomplished this task"
-publishDate: "2017-05-16"
+publishDate: '2017-05-16'
 categories:
-  - "hubspot"
+  - 'hubspot'
-heroImage: "/blog/search-hubspot-blog.gif"
+heroImage: '/blog/search-hubspot-blog.gif'
 author: Stefen Phelps
 layout: '../../layouts/BlogPost.astro'
 ---

 **2019 Update — [HubSpot now offers a site search API](https://developers.hubspot.com/docs/methods/content/search-for-content).
 I highly recommend using the search API going forward.
 This guide was written before the API existed but I'll leave it up as a reference.**

-* * *
+---

-Have you ever wished your HubSpot blog had a search feature that didn't take you off your website — _looking at you, google search module_ ? — and that it would search only for blog posts?
+Have you ever wished your HubSpot blog had a search feature that didn't take you off your website — *looking at you, google search module* ? — and that it would search only for blog posts?
 Here is how I recently accomplished this task for [Quad City Safety](https://www.quadcitysafety.com/) and if you follow along, it's really not all that hard to implement yourself.

 Before we dive in, let's break down what a HubSpot Blog Search consists of into its simplest form.
 It comes down to these three basic elements: